Marazia/Tati/markdowntraining.md

    1. Sub-instruction
    1. Sub-instruction
 1. Second instruction
+1. Watermelons
+   1. *Citrulus ianatus*
+   1. Originated in the African continent
+   1. Rich in Potassium
+1. Apples
+   1. *Malus domestica*
+   1. Originated in eastern Asia
+   1. Rich in Potassium
+1. Bananas
+   1. *Musa* spp.
+   1. Originated in southwestern Asia
+   1  Rich in Potassium

 ## **Blockquotes**

-In markdown we use e-mail style > characters to generate a blockquote, similar as in listing, inserting a > character below a blockquote will nest another into that blockquote.
+In markdown we use e-mail style > characters to generate a blockquote, similar as in listing, inserting a > character below a blockquote will nest another into that blockquote.You must include a blank line before your blockquote to render it correctly

   > This is how a blockquote looks like
   >ashauidhudiuahduhiuhdidhuduahuhduashduhsdudaiuh